Eschatologue/CM_wiki/docs/class/fighter/spellshot.md

 ## Arcane Shots Options

-If an option requires a saving throw, your **Arcane Shot save DC** equals 8 plus your Proficiency Bonus + your Intelligence Modifier.
+If an option requires a saving throw, your **Arcane Shot save DC** equals `8 plus your Proficiency Bonus + your Intelligence Modifier`.

 **Banishing Shot**
 :   On hit, target must succeed on a **:d20-save: CHA Save**{.d20} or be banished.
 While banished in this way, its **:rsc-spd: Speed** is **0**, and it has the **Incapacitated**{.cond} condition.
 At the end of its next turn, the target reappears in the space it vacated or in the nearest unoccupied space if that space is occupied.